aapsi/Smart_Contracts/README.md

 # Smart_Contracts
-All the Smart Contracts I've writtern
+All the Smart Contracts I've written